UnionHerald police blotters

 Theft, burglary

-• On April 3 in the 15200 block of Bluebird Street NW five propane tanks were stolen from a business.
+• On April 10 in the 13300 block of Hummingbird Street NW a vehicle was stolen from a driveway.

+• On April 15 in the 4800 block of 170 Avenue NW mail was stolen from mailboxes in the area.

+• On April 15 in the 100 block of 139 Avenue NW a license plate was stolen.

-• On April 9 in the 13300 block of Lilly Street NW tabs were stolen off a license plate.
+• On April 15 in the 13700 block of Cottonwood Street NW a fake ad resulted in the loss of $150.

 Property damage

+• On April 14 in the 16000 block of Enchanted Drive NW multiple mailboxes were damaged.

+• ON April 15 in the 700 block of 141 Lane NW a window was shot with a BB gun.

-• On April 9 in the 3200 block of 165 Lane NE a juvenile was arrested after damaging property.
+• On April 16 in the 1000 block of 161st Lane NW a man was arrested on domestic assault charges.

 ANOKA